Research of AOD 9604 in Fat Reduction and Metabolic Regulation

 by | Aug 15, 2022 | Research

-• The peptide stimulates the pituitary gland by acting directly on it.
+The peptide appears to stimulate the pituitary gland by acting directly on it.
 This appears to be the same mechanism of action as GH, as it mimics the actions of the natural growth hormone on body fat metabolism.
-AOD9604 accelerates the body’s fat-burning process and restores anabolism by acting on the pituitary gland.
+AOD9604 has been suggested by researchers to accelerate fat-burning processes and restore anabolism by acting on the pituitary gland.
+The compound has not been implicated in appetite alteration or blood sugar levels.

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.